 Perhaps not as straightforward as buying a device directly from a store, switching to solar energy stops your home being so dependent on the electric grid.
 Switching to solar has become super popular especially in states most affected by storms like Texas and California.
-Switching to solar isn’t cheap – costing between $18,000 — $20,000 on average but can also long term help you save money on your utility bills — not to mention its kind to the planet.
+Switching to solar isn’t cheap—it costs between $18,000 to $20,000 on average, but can also help you save money on your utility bills in the long term.
 The amount of energy you can use will depend on how sunny the climate and ultimately how big your home is.

 Clean your gutters

 Your gutters are likely filled with leaves and debris leading to clogs.
 Add endless amounts of rain and you’ll get a recipe for disaster including a flooded basement, leaky ceilings and other such delights.
 If you’re comfortable getting up a ladder, then go ahead and clean them out before the weather worsens.
 Take a leaf blower with you or a gutter scooper, anything that can help you make the job a little easier.
 Alternatively you can have a company come over and do it for you.

 No matter how many backup generators you own, you’ll always want to be ready for the worst-case scenario.

 Here’s what you need in an emergency kit: